Skip to main content

 Winter will not come again.

-The first Groundhog Day began with German settlers in Pennsylvania on February 2, 1887 to commemorate the legend of Candlemas Day.
-Known for its intellect and sensibility, the groundhog became the perfect candidate to carry on their beloved tradition.
-The poem's references to sunlight and clouds transformed into the concept of the groundhog's shadow.
+The first official Groundhog Day was celebrated by German settlers in Pennsylvania on February 2, 1887, to honor the legend of Candlemas Day.
+The groundhog, known for its hibernation habits, became the perfect symbol for this tradition, transitioning the poem's references to sunlight and clouds into the concept of the groundhog's shadow.

 So here's to Phil and this age-old tradition.
 May springtime come soon for everyone!

 Are these Groundhog Day legends new to you?
-Share this post on social media and help your friends find out about them.
+Share this post on social media to help your friends learn about this delightful tradition!

 Related Posts